Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 If the bitrate of the original stream already exceeds network throughput, SRT would still try to deliver it, maintaining congestion and eventually breaking the SRT connection.

-It is worth mentioning that, in live streaming scenario it may be beneficial to move congestion control mechanisms outside of the protocol towards the encoder (payload producer), implementing a network adaptive encoding based on the telemetry provided by SRT and QUIC protocols.
+It is worth mentioning that in a live streaming scenario it may be beneficial to move congestion control mechanisms outside of the protocol towards the encoder (payload producer), implementing a network adaptive encoding based on the telemetry provided by the SRT and QUIC protocols.

 ## Pacing